Scaffold a project

 A minimal Cloudflare Worker using @daloyjs/core/cloudflare with wrangler.toml ready to deploy, secureHeaders + requestIdenabled by default, smaller edge-friendly body and timeout limits, and a Zod-validated route exposed as fetch.

-A Vercel Edge API using @daloyjs/core/vercel with a catch-all api/[...path].ts route, vercel dev / vercel deploy scripts, secureHeaders + requestId enabled by default, smaller edge-friendly body and timeout limits, and the same health and bookstore examples as the Node starter.
+A Vercel API on the Node.js runtime (Vercel's recommended runtime for standalone functions) using @daloyjs/core/vercel with a single api/index.ts function exporting toFetchHandler(app) (plus a vercel.json rewrite so DaloyJS routes at the site root), vercel dev / vercel deploy scripts, secureHeaders + requestId enabled by default, smaller serverless-friendly body and timeout limits, and the same health and bookstore examples as the Node starter.

-The Vercel template also ships /docs (Swagger UI) and /openapi.jsonwired to the same app, so the deployed Edge URL serves API documentation automatically.
+The Vercel template also ships /docs (Scalar API reference) and /openapi.jsonwired to the same app, so the deployed Vercel URL serves API documentation automatically.

 bun-basic